 When firefighters fall in the line of duty, it is a jarring experience to their colleagues and the families they leave behind.
 The California Fire Foundation understands the complex emotions following such a tragedy and is the primary resource to call on when it occurs.

-Through the Foundation’s Survivor Benefits Guide, family members can learn about the most current state and federal benefits available to them.
+Through the Foundation’s Family Resource Guide, family members can learn about the most current state and federal benefits available to them.
 Additionally, Foundation staff is always standing by if questions should arise.

 The impact of a line of duty death resonates far beyond the fallen’s immediate family, also taking an immense toll on the men and women of the department and local union in which they served.